Is Sleep Training or teaching Safe?

 So that’s the argument against the original suggestion that started this whole movement, but its supporters will invariably ask, “Where’s your evidence to the contrary?
 How do you know it’s not harmful?”

-Well, back in 2012, Dr. Anna Price, a postdoctoral researcher at the Royal Children’s Hospital’s Centre for Community Child Health in Melbourne, Australia, conducted an extensive study that followed a group of two hundred and twenty six children, measuring mental health, sleep, stress regulation, child-parent relationship, maternal health and parenting styles.
-Five years later, she followed up with the families to see the if the one third of the children whose parents had employed some method of sleep training had experienced any of the terrifying side effects that Dr. Sears had warned of.
+Well, back in 2012, Dr Anna Price, a postdoctoral researcher at the Royal Children’s Hospital’s Centre for Community Child Health in Melbourne, Australia, conducted an extensive study that followed a group of two hundred and twenty-six children, measuring mental health, sleep, stress regulation, child-parent relationship, maternal health and parenting styles.
+Five years later, she followed up with the families to see if the one-third of the children.
+Whose parents had employed some method of sleep training had experienced any of the terrifying side effects that Dr Sears had warned of.

 Research Behind Sleep Training

 So the answer is yes, sleep training is safe.
-Sleep itself is glorious, rejuvenating, and beneficial to you, your baby, and your entire family.
-Focusing on your child’s sleep habits is something you can feel good about, and a commitment that will pay off exponentially.
+Sleep itself is glorious, rejuvenating, and beneficial to you: your baby and your entire family.
+Focusing on your child’s sleep habits is something you can feel good about.
+The commitment you make to this will pay off exponentially.